defnehasanoglu/genomics-pipeline/README.md

 # 🧬 Genomics & Variant Calling Pipeline

+(This is a template for an MSc project)
-This pipeline provides a comprehensive workflow for human genomic data analysis, focusing on Germline Variant Calling (SNPs and Indels) using the GRCh38 reference genome.
+This pipeline provides a template workflow for human genomic data analysis, focusing on Germline Variant Calling (SNPs and Indels) using the GRCh38 reference genome.

 ---